-In addition to cultural diversity, Diplomas Now also develops instructional activities that focus on engaging students with a variety of learning styles.
+In addition to cultural diversity, Talent Development also develops instructional activities that focus on engaging students with a variety of learning styles.
 Both TDMG and TDHS provide teachers with training and resources that allow them to assess both students' learning styles and skill levels.
-Talent Development curricula provides units and lessons that employ a variety of visual, text-based, kinesthetic, and auditory activities at the individual, small group, and whole class level.
+Talent Development curricula provide units and lessons that employ a variety of visual, text-based, kinesthetic, and auditory activities at the individual, small group, and class level.
 Many courses also build individual learning centers into the extended period to allow teachers to incorporate activities that allow students to focus on building and reinforcing skills that are necessary for each individual student to succeed in that content area.
-In addition to these curricula, Talent Development facilitators spend a significant amount of time training both teachers and school instructional coaches on instructional strategies and activities that can be used in a variety of courses and content areas.
-At the high school level, Talent Development also works with schools to create schedules that allow students to engage in either prerequisite or advanced coursework based on their skill levels, while still guaranteeing that all students take a common core of college preparatory academics recommended by ACT (4 English, 3 Math, 3 Science, 3 Social Studies).
+In addition to these curricula, Talent Development facilitators spend a significant amount of time training both teachers and instructional coaches on strategies and activities that can be used in various courses and content areas.
+In high schools, Talent Development also works with schools to create schedules that allow students to engage in either prerequisite or advanced coursework based on their skill levels, while still guaranteeing that all students take a common core of college preparatory academics recommended by ACT (4 English, 3 Math, 3 Science, 3 Social Studies).